Harmonia axyridis: Worldwide propagation

 Worldwide routes of propagation of H. axyridis were described with genetic markers in 2010.
 The populations in eastern and western North America originated from two independent introductions from the native range.
 The South American and African populations both originated independently from eastern North America.
 The European population also originated from eastern North America, but with substantial genetic admixture with individuals of the European biocontrol strain (estimated at 40%).

-This species is widely considered to be one of the world's most invasive insects, partly due to their tendency to overwinter indoors and the unpleasant odor and stain left by their bodily fluids when frightened or crushed, as well as their tendency to bite humans.
+The species is widely considered to be one of the world's most invasive insects, partly due to their tendency to overwinter indoors and the unpleasant odor and stain left by their bodily fluids when frightened or crushed, as well as their tendency to bite humans.
 In Europe it is currently increasing to the detriment of indigenous species, its voracious appetite enabling it to outcompete and even consume other ladybirds.
 The harlequin ladybird is also highly resistant to diseases that affect other ladybird species, and carries a microsporidian parasite to which it is immune, but that can infect and kill other species.
-Native ladybird species have experienced often dramatic declines in abundance in areas invaded by H. axyridis.
-In 2015, it was declared the fastest invading species in the UK, spreading throughout the country after the first sighting was confirmed in 2004.
+Native ladybird species have experienced often dramatic declines in areas invaded by H. axyridis.
+In 2015, it was declared the fastest-invading species in the UK, spreading throughout the country after the first sighting was confirmed in 2004.

-In addition to its household pest status, the harlequin has been reported to be a minor agricultural pest that is inadvertently harvested with crops in Iowa, Ohio, New York State, and Ontario.
-This can cause visible and sensory contamination.
-Contamination of grapes by this beetle has been found to alter the taste of wine.
+In addition to its household pest status, the harlequin has been reported to be a minor agricultural pest that has been inadvertently harvested with crops in Iowa, Ohio, New York State, and Ontario, causing a detectable and distinctly unpleasant taste, known as "lady beetle taint".
+In particular, contamination of grapes by the beetle has been found to alter the taste of wine.